 Frederick Community College (FCC) and Frederick County Public Schools (FCPS) will have the opportunity to provide a transformational model of program implementation, including curricular development and alignment to marketing the program to our community.
 The proposed program will provide opportunities for students to move directly from secondary to post-secondary education while also providing entry and exit points to meet the needs of all students.
 FCC and FCPS are leading the state of Maryland with successful and promising practices in Dual Enrollment.
-FCC is in continual pursuit of innovative opportunities to serve all students, through innovative and collaborative partnerships with secondary schools, industry, and community partners.
+FCC is in in continual pursuit of innovative opportunities to serve all students, through innovative and collaborative partnerships with Secondary schools, industry, and community partners.
 See Appendix A: FCC and FCPS Articulation Agreement Contract

-- I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11). - 1.
-Provide a brief narrative demonstrating the quality of program faculty.
+I. Adequacy of Faculty Resources (as outlined in COMAR 13B.02.03.11).

+1. Provide a brief narrative demonstrating the quality of program faculty.
 Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach (in this program).

-The General Education courses comprised in the proposed program will be taught by existing faculty.
-Below is a list of full-time faculty, who are eligible to teach the general education and departmental requirements within the proposed program.
+Below is a list of faculty who are eligible to teach the departmental requirements within the proposed program.
 There are more than 320 part-time faculty members teaching classes during the academic year who would be eligible to teach courses within the proposed program.
 Individuals are appointed on a semester-by-semester basis and teach in both the day and evening programs.
 Additional faculty will be hired to teach the departmental requirements as the program experiences enrollment growth.